 No matter if you are a big salon, or a smaller spa, you should always purchase insurance in order to protect your property, contents, and employees.
 Whilst you should always buy public liability insurance, it is also recommended to invest in the likes of Property Insurance, Product Liability, and Business Interruption Insurance.
 That way, if you find that your products have been stolen then you can be compensated.
 Better yet, if there has been damage to your property because of the break-in, and it is not safe for your employees to come into work, then you can get compensation for the loss of time and any repairs that need to be made to your property.
 You can find comprehensive and specifically tailored salon insurance packages from specialist insurers.
-Salon Gold insurance, for instance, is a popular choice for salon owners all over the UK.

 Check your Property for additional damage